 System Security Warning

 Attempt to modify register key entries is detected.
 Register entries analysis is recommended.

 Application that seems to be a key-logger is detected.
 System information security is at risk.
 It is recommended to enable the security mode and run total System scanning.

 Important Note: Although it is possible to manually remove Windows Efficiency Magnifier, such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
-For other users, we recommend using Spyhunter or other malware and spyware removal applications found on 2-viruses.com.
+For other users, we recommend using Reimage or other tools found on 2-viruses.com.